-However, when gelatin is used alone, the gel strength is weak, and the concentration required for gel is large, so it is often used with carrageenan, sodium alginate and other thickeners, with good synergistic effect.
+However, when gelatin is used alone, the gel strength is weak, and the concentration required for the gel is large, so it is often used with carrageenan, sodium alginate, and other thickeners, with a good synergistic effect.

 Gellan gum is a kind of extracellular linear polysaccharide synthesized and secreted by Pseudomonas aeruginosa during the pure fermentation of carbohydrates, which was first discovered and industrially produced by Kelco Company in the United States.